Yohann76/Solotext/docs/roadmap.md

 ## V1

-- create analysis from text
-- add worker -> for cut text in sentence, and update sentance database
+- add worker -> for cut text in sentence, and update sentance database :check?

 - add worker -> analyse each sentence with first method (AI)
+    - On same worker ? or create second worker ?  -> create second worker?

+- Analyse sentence worker:
+    - add credential for GPT (in docker environement and .env)
+    - add request for each sentance, in paralel?

-- improve history analyse (small card, and color from analysis, add nbr sentence in card)
+- Improve history analyse (small card, and color from analysis, add nbr sentence in card)

 ## V1.1